openadvocate/pbow/README.md

 2. Verify requirements: Some minor warnings may be ignored -- like one for Opcache, which is good for production environment, but not necessary during development.
 Proceed with "continue anyway" at the bottom of the page if necessary.

-3. Set up database: Enter database info.
-Create database if not already done
+3. Set up database: Enter database information.
+Create the database if not already done.

-4. Install site: wait while it installs modules and themes
+4. Install site: Wait while it installs modules and themes.

-5. Configure site: Enter your information to create the admin user
+5. Configure site: Enter your information to create the admin user.

 CONFIGURATION